ajaynayak585/Skylo_assignment/PART3_README.md

 Step 2: Check Airflow DAG status

-In Airflow UI, I would check:
+In the Airflow UI, I would check:

 Which task failed?
 Did upstream tasks succeed?